Samra-63/web-dev-course/README.md

 ### Aspiring Developers

-Want structured practice instead of only watching tutorials.
+Want a structured path with actual practice instead of only watching tutorials.

-**You'll get:**
+**You'll work with:**

 * Weekly assignments
 * Practical exercises